umami-software/website/content/faq.md

 ### 3. Does Umami work on a single page application (SPA)?

-Yes, Umami works seamlessly between SPAs and a normal websites.
+Yes, Umami works seamlessly between SPAs and normal websites.